Abigail/Abigail.github.io/Src/Trapped/emperor.md

 trying to reach the corners (or centers of the edges) of the 5x5 square.

-The related game of %%SCIROCC%% has a piece named [*Emperor*](champion.html), but it moves differently.
+The related game of %%SCIROCCO%% has a piece named [*Emperor*](champion.html), but it moves differently.

 |====